Fabrics that are best avoided

 Unfortunately many fabrics are not sustainable, but which ones are the real bad boys?

 Most of us take fabric for granted.
-What I mean by that, is what fibres make up a yarn.
-Particularly when a fabric looks like it is natural.
+What I mean by that, is we don’t think about what fibres are used to make a yarn.
+Particularly when a fabric looks like it is natural, so we assume it is exactly that.
 It might be mostly natural but it is invariably combined with manmade fibres.

 It’s becoming more common knowledge that manmade fabrics are contributing to micro-plastics in our waters.
 Particles that are so fine, that they can’t be filtered out, so we unknowingly drink them.
 And so to fish, which we then ultimately eat.